krakend/krakend-watch/README.md

 [Documentation](https://www.krakend.io/docs/developer/config-watcher/)

-### Build

-Just run `make` and it will download reflex for alpine and build the container.

 ### Run

-The container don't allow commands, just define the `ENV` var `KRAKEND_CONFIG` in the docker run with the name of your config file.
-The default it's `krakend.json`.
+The container uses the same parameters as the regular krakend Docker image.

 Example:
 ```
-docker run -e KRAKEND_CONFIG=krakend.json -p 8000:8000 -it -v $PWD:/etc/krakend devopsfaith/krakend:config-watcher
+docker run -p 8000:8000 -it -v "$PWD:/etc/krakend" devopsfaith/krakend:watch run -c krakend.json
 ```

+### Build

+Just run `make` and it will download reflex for alpine and build the container.